sidyes/firefly-iii-gulp/README.md

 `gulp backup`

-Performs a [backup](https://docs.firefly-iii.org/firefly-iii/advanced-installation/backup/) all relevant files of your Firefly III application as follows:
+Performs a [backup](https://docs.firefly-iii.org/firefly-iii/advanced-installation/backup/) of all relevant files of your firefly iii application as follows:

 - Creates a new folder for your backup in XXX
-- Copies `.env` of your Firefly application
+- Copies `.env` of your firefly application
 - Creates a SQL dump and moves it to `storage/database`
 - Copies `/storage/database` and `storage/uploads` to the backup folder

 ## Restore

-TBD
+`gulp restore`

+Restores files and database from [backup](#backup) at remote server:

+- Selects desired backup to restore via prompt
+- Copies `.env` to your firefly application
+- Copies `database` folder to `/storage/database`
+- Copies `upload` folder to `/storage/upload`
+- Restores database
+- Deletes database dump remotely

 ## Update Firefly III